QUaServer/QUaServer/README.md

 server.setSoftwareVersion ("6.6.6-master");
 server.setBuildNumber     ("gvfsed43fs");
 ```

+This methods should be called **before** starting the server, else the changes won't be visible until the server is restarted.

 This information is then made available to the clients through the *Server Object* that can be found by browsing to `/Root/Objects/Server/ServerStatus/BuildInfo`